 Before taking lacosamide,

-- tell your doctor and pharmacist if you are allergic to lacosamide, any other medications, or any of the ingredients in lacosamide tablets.
+- tell your doctor and pharmacist if you are allergic to lacosamide, any other medications, or any of the ingredients in lacosamide tablets or oral solution.
 Ask your pharmacist for a list of the ingredients.

 - you should know that lacosamide may make you dizzy or drowsy and may cause blurred vision or problems with coordination and balance.
 Do not drive a car, operate machinery, or participate in activities requiring alertness or coordination until you know how this medication affects you.